-The Title IX Coordinator shall dismiss any formal complaint that, under Title IX 1) would not constitute sexual harassment as defined even if proved, under Title IX 2) did not occur in the District's education program or activity, or 3) did not occur against a person in the United States.
+The Title IX Coordinator shall dismiss any formal complaint that 1) would not constitute sexual harassment as defined in these Administrative Regulations even if proved, 2) did not occur in the District's education program or activity, or 3) did not occur against a person in the United States.
 Such dismissal does not preclude action under another Board policy.